 Help keep yourself, your loved ones & your community healthy

-You've gotten the basics down to a T – you're washing your hands regularly and you’re keeping your distance when you're out and about.
-But what else can you do to help stop COVID-19 (coronavirus) spreading?
+You've gotten the basics down to a T – but what else can you do to help stop COVID-19 (coronavirus) spreading?
 We explain all.

 First things first, let’s talk about how COVID-19 is passed from person to person.

 As you may know, coronavirus is spread through respiratory droplets when an infected person talks, sneezes or coughs.
 These droplets can reach another person’s nose, mouth or eyes, or fall onto nearby surfaces and objects.
 If someone touches a contaminated surface or object (such as a desk or phone), and then touches their nose, mouth or eyes, they could catch coronavirus.
 Even if someone is infected but doesn’t have symptoms (that’s called being asymptomatic, by the way), they can still spread the virus through respiratory droplets.

 To help prevent the spread of infection and avoid being exposed to coronavirus, we’ve gathered five handy tips.

 You’ve heard it before, and you’ll hear it again – washing your hands regularly, for at least 20 seconds, is one of the most effective ways to help stop the spread of the virus.

 Get your hands nice and soapy then scrub away, not forgetting your palms, under your nails, your fingertips, between your fingers, the sides of your thumbs, and even the tops.
 No sink nearby?
 You should use anti-viral hand sanitiser gel if soap and water aren’t available.** Just pop a small amount onto dry hands and rub.
 Simple.

 Be sneeze savvy

 Whether you’re coughing or sneezing, try to cover your mouth and nose with a tissue or your sleeve.
 This will help prevent germs propelling into the air or across the room.